Usarneme/mr_roboger_neighborhood/README.md

 Describe: beepBoop()

 ```
+Test: "It should return an error if a non-number string is input"
+Code: beepBoop("howdy partner")
+Expected Output: Error("You must submit a number.
+Please try again.")

-Test: "It should return an array with a 0 if the number 0 is inputted"
+Test: "It should return an error if a non-number alphanumeric string is input"
-Code: beepBoop(0);
+Code: beepBoop("123abc")
-Expected Output: 0
+Expected Output: Error("You must submit a number.
+Please try again.")

-Test: "It should return an array with a 0 if the number 0 is inputted"
+Test: "It should return 0 string if 0 string is input"
+Code: beepBoop("0")
+Expected Output: "0"

+Test: "It should return "0,1" if "1" is input"
-Code: beepBoop(0);
+Code: beepBoop("1")
-Expected Output: 0
+Expected Output: "0,1"

 ```
 ---
 ### License is GPLv3 and I make no claim to copyright.